josephfosco/splice/doc/loops.clj.md

  ]
 }

+:pitch
+[
+  {
+    :type - :fixed | :variable
+  }
+]

 :dur
+[
   {
     :type  - Required :fixed | :variable-millis | :variable-inc-millis
-  :dur-millis - Required if :type == :fixed or :variable-inc-millis :min-millis - Required if type == :fixed or :variable-millis :max-millis - Required if type == :fixed or :variable-millis :inc-millis - Required if type == :variable-inc-millis :dec-millis - Required if type == :variable-inc-millis }
+    :dur-millis - Required if :type == :fixed or :variable-inc-millis :min-millis - Required if :type == :fixed or :variable-millis :max-millis - Required if :type == :fixed or :variable-millis :inc-millis - Required if :type == :variable-inc-millis :dec-millis - Required if :type == :variable-inc-millis }

   :dur-millis - if type == :fixed, the duration of this loop event
-              if type == :variable-inc-millis, the base duration of this event :min-millis - the minimum duration of this event :max-millis - the maximum duration of this event :inc-millis - the maximum amount dur-millis can be incremented :dec-millis - the maximum amount dur-millis can be decremented
+              if type == :variable-inc-millis, the base duration of this event :min-millis - if :type == :variable-millis, the minimum duration of this event :max-millis - if :type == :variable-millis, the maximum duration of this event :inc-millis - if :type == :variable-inc-millis, the maximum amount dur-millis can be incremented :dec-millis - if :type == :variable-inc-millis, the maximum amount dur-millis can be decremented ]

 :volume
+[
   {
-    :type - Required :fixed | random
+    :type - Required :fixed | random | variable
-    :level - Required if type == :fixed
-}
+    :level - Required if type == :fixed, not used if :type == random or variable :min-volume - Required if :type == :variable, not used if :type == :fixed or :random :max-volume - Required if :type == :variable, not used if :type == :fixed or :random }

-:level - the volume level of this event.
-Must be between 0 and 1 inclusive
+  :level - if :type == :fixed the volume level of this event.
+Must be between 0 and 1 inclusive :min-volume - if :type == :variable the minimum volume for this event :max-volume - if :type == :variable the maximum volume for this event, for :variable type ]